HaddocktheHorrible/JoystickGremlin/exporter_plugins/README.md

 If the exporter runs successfully, Joystick Gremlin expects `main()` to return a list of lines to write to file.
 Depending on the user export options, the template file provided may be overwritten in-place with the new file contents or the user may be given the option to select a new file to write to (see [Template File Filter](#template-file-filter) for additional info).
 The output from the exporter is simply written to file with python's `writelines()` function.
 Note newlines must be included at the end of each line.

 If the exporter encounters an error, Joystick Gremlin will throw an exception dialog box and provide a traceback to the user.
 This is particularly useful when editing and testing new exporters using the Joystick Gremlin GUI (see [Debugging](#debugging) below).
 However, where possible, the author of the exporter should try to catch possible errors and raise them as a Joystick Gremlin `ExporterError`.
 Naturally, this gives the author an opportunity to provide a more user-friendly note about the possible cause.
+See any of the built-in exporters for an example usage.

 Note if an error is thrown during exporter execution, Joystick Gremlin will continue to run.
 No changes will be made to the template file, even if the user has chosen to overwrite the file.